gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/evolutionary-algorithms-sports.md

 <div id="footnotes">
   <div id="fn:fn1" class="footnote">
     <a class="fn" href="#fnref:fn1">[<span class="footnote-number">1</span>]</a>
-    <span>I really love this trick because it's similar to gradient ascent wrt the fitness function, but technically we're approximating a gradient with respect to the population distribution (in frequency space), not the fitness function itself.
+    <span>I really love this trick because it's similar to gradient ascent with respect to the fitness function, but technically we're approximating a gradient with respect to the population distribution (in frequency space), not the fitness function itself.
 We take a natural gradient step in the steepest direction that respects our normalized probability distribution over individual fitness scores.</span>
   </div>

   <div id="fn:fn2" class="footnote">